Subscribe by Email

 Bakery Owners Celebrate Eight Great Years

-By Sara Goodwin Brown, Great Harvest Burlington, VT bakery owner and guest blogger
+I am honored to present to you a blog post by Sara Goodwin Brown, Great Harvest Burlington, VT bakery owner and guest blogger

 Ethan and I spent our first wedding anniversary, four days before our not-so-grand opening, painting the inside of the bakery.
 We had moved to Burlington, Vermont from Missoula, Montana within weeks of getting married, with the plan to open our own whole wheat bread business.
 The history of this bakery has mirrored the years of our marriage, the beginnings of our family, and our life in Burlington.